whylabs/whylogs/examples/sagemaker_sklearn_example/readme.md

 ## Requirements

+- Docker
-- AWS account and AWS CLI
+- An AWS account and AWS CLI installed
 - Python 3
 - Conda (or any dependency and environment management for Python. e.g. venv.)
 - An AWS user that have permissions for SageMakerFullAccess and pushing docker image to ECR repository.